ocaml/ocaml.org/data/tutorials/language/0lg_01_basic_datatypes.md

 - Extensible Variants
 - [Generalised Algebraic Data Types](https://en.wikipedia.org/wiki/Generalized_algebraic_data_type)

 As of writing this, these topics will be covered in forthcoming tutorials.
 Documentation on them is available in the OCaml [Language Manual](https://v2.ocaml.org/releases/5.0/htmlman/index.html) and in the [books](https://ocaml.org/books) on OCaml.
-Documentation on them is available in the OCaml [Language Manual](https://v2.ocaml.org/releases/5.0/htmlman/index.html) and in the [books](https://ocaml.org/books) on OCaml.

 <!--
 OCaml aggregates several type systems, also known as disciplines: